Sustainability Accounting Standards Board: Financial Materiality

 SASB Standards are geared toward providing decision-useful information to investors.
 Because the standards are investor-driven, evidence of financial materiality is the underpinning for the standards.
 SASB states that its standards focus on “financially material issues because our mission is to help businesses around the world report on the sustainability topics that matter most to their investors.”
 This focus has been recognized by firms such as BlackRock, as referenced in Larry Fink's 2020 letter to CEOs, which said, “BlackRock believes that the Sustainability Accounting Standards Board (SASB) provides a clear set of standards for reporting sustainability information across a wide range of issues, from labor practices to data privacy to business ethics.”
 SASB's emphasis on financial materiality sets it apart from other sustainability reporting standards, such as those of the Global Reporting Initiative (GRI), which “focuses on a company’s impacts on the broader economy, environment and society to determine its material issues.”

 Approach to Standard-Setting

 SASB uses its Conceptual Framework as guidance in its approach to setting sustainability accounting standards.
 The SASB Conceptual Framework “sets out the basic concepts, principles, definitions, and objectives that guide SASB in its approach to setting standards for sustainability accounting”.
-It is important to note that SASB's mission statement was revised in 2018, and the Conceptual Framework does not reflect the current mission statement.
+SASB's mission statement was revised in 2018, and the Conceptual Framework does not reflect the current mission statement.
 SASB initiated a project to update its Conceptual Framework in September 2019.